Or scroll down to read more about how a Ground Source Heat Pump works …

 More information can be found here

-The first decision is whether to dig a horizontal trench or use a vertical borehole to bury the equipment that will perform the ground heat exchange.
+One of the first decisions is whether to dig a horizontal trench or use a vertical borehole to bury the equipment that will perform the ground heat exchange.
 Boreholes tend to be slightly more expensive but are a very good option when space is limited and it’s safe to go straight down

 It’s important that you have a suitable space for your plant room.
 We need somewhere out of the way that provides a sensible junction point for plumbing, electricity, water tank and pumps